jasongrimes/fretboardfoundation/_chapters/999-back/025-glossary.md

 Several of these definitions are taken nearly verbatim from the well-reasoned terminology choices in Philip Tagg's _Everyday Tonality II (towards a tonal theory of what most people hear)_ [(Tagg, 2018)](references#tagg-2018), to which this book is indebted.
-Errors and omissions are, of course, mine.
+Errors and omissions are, of course, my own.